Master AI at Work · Free Framework Guide

 Tell AI who to be

-The Role is the persona you assign to AI before it does anything.
-It's the single highest-leverage ingredient in the framework — changing the Role alone can completely transform the quality, tone, and expertise level of the output.
+The Role is the persona you assign before anything else.
+It's the single highest-leverage ingredient — changing the Role alone can completely transform the quality, tone, expertise level, and framing of the output.

-"You are a senior B2B sales consultant with 15 years of experience closing deals for professional services firms" produces dramatically different output than a blank prompt asking the same question.
-AI calibrates vocabulary, depth, framing, and assumptions based entirely on the Role you assign.
+"You are a senior B2B sales consultant with 15 years of experience" produces dramatically different output than a blank prompt.
+AI calibrates vocabulary, depth, and assumptions entirely based on the Role you assign.

 Role examples — weak vs. strong